Kjablonska/SpaceBounce/README.md

 Simple web game created using BabylonJs & TypeScript.

 The aim of the game is to collect stars and avoid meteorites.
-One you collide with a meteorite the game ends.
+Once the user collides with a meteorite the game ends.

 ## Demo